What time is the class? We meet Tuesdays and Thursdays from 8:28-9:05.

 RF.5.4.a.
 Read with sufficient accuracy and fluency to support comprehension.

 RF.5.4.b.
-Read on-level prose and poetry orally with accuracy, appropriate rate, and expression on successive readings.
+Read on-level prose and poetry orally with accuracy, appropriate rate, and the expression on successive readings.

 L.5.5.a.
-Demonstrate understanding of figurative language, word relationships, and nuances in word meanings.
+Demonstrate an understanding of figurative language, word relationships, and nuances in word meanings.

 L.5.5.b.
 Interpret figurative language, including similes and metaphors, in context.